- Summer Session

 Will participating in Wellesley Pre-College Program help me get into Wellesley College?

 Your decision to participate in the Wellesley Pre-College Program should be based on your desire to engage in a rigorous intellectual atmosphere, to place yourself in the mindset of what college life will entail, and to push yourself to succeed academically.
-Like any additional academic activity, though, participation in this program can help you to present yourself as an interesting candidate during the college application process but does not guarantee you admission into the Wellesley College Undergrad Program.
+Like any additional academic activity, participation in this program can help you to present yourself as an interesting candidate during the college application process but does not guarantee you admission into the Wellesley College Undergraduate Program.

 Are there accommodations for disabled students?